How to apply

 If you intend to apply for the course under the Commonwealth Shared Scholarship Scheme, please note you will need to apply to both the CSC and RVC directly.
 Please ensure you are eligible before submitting an application: you will need to make clear in the Funding section of your RVC application that you are a Commonwealth Shared Scholarship Scheme applicant.

-Applications for 2023 Commonwealth Shared Scholarships are now open and will close on 13th December 2022.
+Applications for 2024 Commonwealth Shared Scholarships are now open and close on 14th December 2023.

 Eswatini – Master’s degree